diku-dk/futhark/docs/language-reference.rst

 Restriction 2 is to make restriction 3 feasible to check, and restriction 3 exists to ensure defunctionalisation is possible.

+Recursion is monomorphic, meaning a recursive call uses the same instantiation of type parameters as the function definition.
+However, *size-polymorphic* recursion is allowed, but requires explicit size parameters in the function definition.

 .. _size-types:

 Size Types